 Please reuse your towel

-"Simply changing a few words on the standard sign, guests who learned that the majority of their fellow guests had reused their towels (the social norms appeal) were 26% more likely than those who saw the basic environmental protection message to recycle their towels," says Noah Goldstein, co-author of the study.
+"Simply changing a few words on the standard sign, guests who learned that the majority of their fellow guests had reused their towels (the social norms appeal) were 26% more likely than those who saw the basic environmental protection message to recycle their towels," says Noah Goldstein, co-author of the study."So, does this mean that we're just sheep?
+Not necessarily.
+But we're definitely more likely to follow the herd when we're uncertain about how to behave.
+And it turns out that we're also more likely to follow the herd to the extent that we perceive the herd as sharing our circumstances."

 I remember reading a study by the psychologist Robert Cialdini showing that guests in hotels were overwhelmingly more inclined to reuse towels if they were told that other, similar, guests in the same hotel had done so before.